List of Marvel Comics characters: K: Knull

+Kobak Never-Held

+Kobak Never-Held is a character appearing in American comic books published by Marvel Comics.
+He was created by Al Ewing and Jacopo Camagni and first appeared in S.W.O.R.D. (vol. 2) #9 (December 2021).

+Kobak is an Omega-level mutant from Arakko who can fire quills from his body sharp enough to pierce almost anything.
+He was born during the fall of Arakko and grew up under the Amenthi occupation of the island.
+When he and his lover Tarlo had dissident thoughts against Annihilation, they were both arrested.
+Tarlo took the blame and he later died in prison.
+Kobak, heartbroken, wept for a year and afterwards would never shed tears again.

+After Arakko is freed from Annihilation's control and relocated to Mars, Kobak challenges Storm for her seat on the Great Ring of Arakko, unwilling to accept a Krakoan mutant in a position traditionally reserved for the strongest Arakkii.
+Losing the duel, he becomes more accepting of the Krakoans living on Arakko.

+Kobak fights against the forces of Uranos when the Eternals declare war on mutants.
+After the war, he becomes a member of the Great Ring, defeating fellow challenger Calderak for the Seat of Victory left vacant by Isca the Unbeaten.
+When Genesis returns to Arakko and incites a civil war, Kobak sides with Storm.

 Amiko Kobayashi

-Amiko Kobayashi was created by Chris Claremont and John Romita Jr., and first appeared in The Uncanny X-Men #181 (May 1984).
+Amiko Kobayashi is a character appearing in American comic books published by Marvel Comics.
+She was created by Chris Claremont and John Romita Jr., and first appeared in The Uncanny X-Men #181 (May 1984).

 Amiko found herself orphaned when she and her mother were caught in a battle between the X-Men and a dragon.
 Discovering the dying woman and her young daughter, Wolverine promised that the girl would be raised as though she were his own child.
-In the limited series Wolverine: Soultaker, Amiko discovered that her mother belonged to a family of warriors called the Shosei and now spends time with them trying to improve her martial arts skills, and hoping to make her adoptive father Logan proud of her.
+In the limited series Wolverine: Soultaker, Amiko discovered that her mother belonged to a family of warriors called the Shosei.
+Amiko now spends time with them trying to improve her martial arts skills, and hoping to make her adoptive father Logan proud of her.